SixLineStudio/InventorySystemX_Documantation/docs/tutorial-extras/wpintegration/ALS/ALS_3.md

 ## Examples Of Using

-In this way, you can check whether there are cartridges in the weapon and take them away during the shot.
+In this way, you can check whether there are ammo in the weapon and take them away during the shot.

 ![img_45.png](img%2Fimg_45.png)